ponceto/aym-js/src/content/about.md

 Here are the key features of the AY-3-8910:

   - Three sound channels: The AY-3-8910 has three sound channels, each capable of generating square wave tones with different frequencies.
-  - Noise generator: The AY-3-8910 has a noise generator Each channel can share the noise generator, thus allowing the creation of various types of sound effects.
+  - Noise generator: The AY-3-8910 has a noise generator.
+Each channel can share the noise generator, thus allowing the creation of various types of sound effects.
-  - Envelopes generator: The AY-3-8910 has one envelope generator.
+  - Envelope generator: The AY-3-8910 has one envelope generator.
 Each channel can share the envelope generator, thus allowing the creation of more complex musical notes and sound effects.
-  - Programmability: The AY-3-8910 is programmable, which meant that software could control the frequency, the volume, and other parameters of the sound channels in real-time, enabling a wide range of audio effects.
+  - Programmability: The AY-3-8910 is programmable, which means that software can control the frequency, the volume, and other parameters of the sound channels in real-time, enabling a wide range of audio effects.
-  - I/O ports: The AY-3-8910 has two general purpose bidirectional 8-bit I/O ports, that can be used to connect external devices like keyboards, jousticks, etc.
+  - I/O ports: The AY-3-8910 has two general purpose bidirectional 8-bit I/O ports, that can be used to connect external devices like keyboards, joysticks, etc.

 It was declined in 3 different versions:

   - AY-3-8910, with two I/O ports.
-  - AY-3-8912, with one I/O ports.
+  - AY-3-8912, with one I/O port.
   - AY-3-8913, with no I/O ports.

 The AY-3-8910 played a significant role in the early days of video game music and audio.
 Composers and programmers used its capabilities to create memorable tunes and sound effects in many classic games.
 While it has largely been replaced by more advanced sound chips in modern electronics, it remains a nostalgic and iconic component of early computer and gaming history.